Frequently Asked Questions

 Closer than you would think.
 The sails and leeboards are amazingly efficient.
 While traveling at angles closer than 45°, sails lose much of their wind pressure, one of the beautiful attributes of this rig is that it gives you the ability to paddle and sail at the same time.
 By sheeting in while paddle-sailing upwind, you can point very close to the wind with little effort, sharing the forces needed to get the boat upwind.
 Motor Sailors do this all of the time.

-Initially with the under-the-hull webbing strap.
-After sailing your boat and feeling satisfied with the ideal position, the stainless steel eye strap mounting kit can easily be installed.
+Initially with the under-the-hull webbing strap for all boat types.
+After sailing your boat and feeling satisfied with the ideal position, the stainless steel eye strap mounting kit can easily be installed to hardshell boats.
 To view this being done, please view our videos.
+For inflatables and skin-on-frame boats our NRS D-Ring patches or your boat manufacturer’s D-Ring patches can be adhered to the hull.
+These can be added to the exterior or interior of the hull (One should always do sea trials and be sure of the rig placement prior to attaching the patches).

 MOUNTING THE RIG FOR WATER TRIALS – click here